 Failure to take an exam will result in a zero for that exam unless prior approval is given by the instructor.
-Exams will be at least thirty minutes long and will be given at any time during the class.
+Exams will be thirty minutes long and will be given at the start of class.
 If you are late to class, you will not be given extra time to take the exam.
-Bring a No. 2 Pencil to class on exam days.
+Bring a No. 2 Pencil and ScanTron form to class on exam days.